rynkwn/rblog/README.md

 Strongly tempted to look into this deeper in the future and perhaps write a tutorial on getting Postmark to work.

+# Step Four - Changing Everything Again and Adding Content/Functionality.
+After a brief hiatus, ultimately determined that I was deeply unhappy with the aesthetic appearance of the site, and that to make it look good with my mental schematic would take a long time.

+Long story short, it would have been best to go with the simplest, clean looking solution, and then iterating on top of that to become more complex/look better.

+I've implemented sessions (though not yet complete.
+Still need to tamper with the User model in order to differentiate between myself and all other possible users.)
+I've also filled out the title section a bit more, added some navigational links, and I've begun filling in content.

+The only question of note: for the About page, I have a small picture of myself.
+I'm almost confident I can link to a picture via a URL and load it inside the rails app, but my initial google searches didn't bring up too many solutions.
+Future Rails gem if it doesn't already exist?
+It'd be nice if the picture auto-updated as I updated, say, my Github profile page.